Position

 • Monitor and review surveillance footage to identify and prevent potential theft or unauthorized activities.

-• Collaborate with law enforcement agencies to report incidents and assist in investigations.
+• Collaborate with local law enforcement to report and resolve incidents of theft or criminal activity.

-• Conduct regular patrols of the facility to deter and detect unauthorized activities.
+• Conduct regular patrols of the facility to deter theft and ensure a safe environment.

 Qualifications

-• High school diploma or equivalent required; associate or bachelor's degree in criminal justice, security management, or a related field preferred.
+• High school diploma or equivalent required; associate's or bachelor's degree in criminal justice, security management, or a related field preferred.

-• Knowledge of security systems, surveillance equipment, and investigative techniques.
+• Knowledge of surveillance systems and investigative techniques.

 Is becoming a Asset Protection Associate a good career path?